drscream/nic-cz-dns-crawler/README.md

 Stopping works the same way as with the controller process – `Ctrl-C` (or kill signal) will finish the current job(s) and exit.

-> The workers will shout at you that *"Result will never expire, clean up result key manually"*.
-This is perfectly fine, results are continually cleaned by the controller.
-Unfortunately there's no easy way to disable this message in `rq` without setting a fixed TTL.

 ## Resuming work

 Stopping the workers won't delete the jobs from Redis.
 So, if you stop the `dns-crawler-workers` process and then start a new one (perhaps to use different worker count…), it will pick up the unfinished jobs and continue.

-This can also be used change the worker count if it turns out to be too low or hight for your machine or network:
+This can also be used change the worker count if it turns out to be too low or high for your machine or network:

 - to reduce the worker count, just stop the `dns-crawler-workers` process and start a new one with a new count
 - to increase the worker count, either use the same approach, or just start a second `dns-crawler-workers` process in another shell, the worker count will just add up